 Chance is high that by now you have heard about the third platform.
-If not, you probably will soon.
+If not, you probably will soon as it takes center stage in digital transformation.

 From the first to the third platform